 Have you ever stopped to think about the answer to this question?
 If someone stops you on the street and asks you directly: “Hey, what do you do for others?”
 What do we say?
 I bet it would be very complicated to suddenly elaborate and answer for this question.
-But, if you think about it, we all do something for others, whatever your profession or work is, so, in reality, it is not surreal that we have prepared that answer “just in case” (it can also serve as a card of presentation to start conversations in social gatherings, to help you when you create your personal brand, etc).
+But, if you think about it, we all do something for others, whatever your profession or work is, so, in reality, it is not surreal that we have prepared that answer “just in case” (it can also serve as presentation card to start conversations in social gatherings, to help you when you create your personal brand, etc).

 Explaining what we do in 10 seconds